ckade15/easy-polls/README.md

 * Create online polls easily and evaluate the results in real-time!

 ## To-Do
-- [x] Fix create poll endpoint
+- [ ] Fix create poll endpoint
-- [ ] Implements socket.io on both client and server to send updated poll information
+- [ ] Implement socket.io on both client and server to send updated poll information
+- [ ] Add ability to search for polls on home page
+- [ ] Add IP address tracking to limit voting multiple times